barafael/barafael.github.io/_posts/2017-11-21-Programming-the-Teensy-3.2-using-a-makefile.md

     whether it actually does the desired job
 * If the issue are duplicate function definitions:
   - Difficult one.
-You need to find out which of the functions to use and then comment out or guard (with a preprocessor definition) the other's definition.
+You need to find out which of the functions to use and then comment out or guard (with a preprocessor definition) the others definition.
 * Else:
   - Tough luck, you are on your own...